 - You must provide and be able to access an email account in your name from your college or university's domain.
 Use of personal email accounts will result in denial or revocation of access.

 - You must possess your field placement student's college/university ID number to conduct a check.

-- Access will expire each year on your birth date (this means that for the first year, access will be valid for less than one year) and can be renewed yearly by submitting a new "User Access" application via eLicensing.
-We do not accept forms via email and all applications for access and renewals must be done via the eLicensing system by submitting an application.
+- Access will expire each year on your birth date (this means that for the first year, access will be valid for less than one year) and can be renewed yearly by submitting a new "User Access" application.
+We do not accept forms via email and all applications for access and renewals must be done via the COOL system.

 - If you hold a credential with CDE (teacher license, substitute authorization, etc.), the account used for eLicensing Verification Access will be separate from your personal account and registered under your professional email.
 If this is the case, CDE will distinguish the 2 accounts and notify you via email.

 eLicensing Verification Access Roles and Responsibilities for Educator Preparation Program Licensing Coordinators

 - Most Importantly: Although CDE will receive criminal history information from the CBI/FBI, this does not mean that a field experience student will undergo a background investigation based upon the information received.
 CDE cannot conduct a full background check until the candidate submits an application for a credential for which they fully meet the requirements.
 CDE will act only as a pass-through of criminal history information, which will allow the educator preparation program and school district/charter school to make an informed decision when placing a field experience student.

 - Each of your students must register their own account in CDE's eLicensing system prior to completing the fingerprinting process.
 Your students may set up their account at any time and we recommend that they use a personal email account that they check often rather than one issued by the school.
 Failure to register an account in the system will likely require that student to complete fingerprinting a second time once the account has been registered.